The flip map and involutions on Khovanov homology: Introduction

 Theorem \ref{thm strg invertible same} provides further evidence to Witten's proposal of a gauge-theoretic approach to Khovanov homology \cite{witten2011fivebranes,witten2012khovanov}.
-In the conjectural gauge-theoretic picture, the involutions defined using two different types of diagrams should come from the same strong inversion $\tau$, so one would expect they coincide\footnote{Nevertheless, as pointed out to us by Weifeng Sun, the complex symmetry breaking for the Kapustin--Witten and Haydys--Witten equations, introduced to achieve transversality, may depend on the choice of projection planes, indicating that certain analytical subtleties remain in translating this prediction into rigor.}, just as in other Floer-theoretic invariants with external symmetries (see, for example, \cite{alfieri2020connected,dai2022corks,alfieri2023involutions}).
-However, the analytical foundation of the Kapustin--Witten and Haydys--Witten equations, which is necessary to run a Floer theory package, is far from being fully developed.
+In the conjectural picture, the involutions defined using two different types of diagrams should come from the same strong inversion $\tau$, so one expects they coincide\footnote{Nevertheless, as pointed out to us by Weifeng Sun, the complex symmetry breaking for the Kapustin--Witten and Haydys--Witten equations, introduced to achieve transversality, may depend on the choice of projection planes, indicating certain analytical subtleties remain in translating this prediction into rigor.}, just as in other Floer-theoretic invariants with external symmetries (see, for example, \cite{alfieri2020connected,dai2022corks,alfieri2023involutions}).
+However, a Floer-theoretic package from the Kapustin--Witten and Haydys--Witten equations is far from being fully developed.